 - Companies that offer storage in the cloud inside the EU must comply with the GDPR guidelines, the General Data Protection Regulation.
 Check if your cloud service supplier has an ISAE3402 certificate (in Dutch) to show that they comply with the guidelines.

 Are your IT systems technically sound, and have you and your staff made clear agreements on how to use them?
 Even then, you may become the victim of cybercrime.
 A colleague may be off-guard, or forget about one of the rules.
-Criminals are always on the lookout for the weakest link.
+Scammers capitalise on current affairs, exploit good faith, and try to force you to act quickly in an email, phone call or SMS.
+Criminals are also always on the lookout for the weakest link.
 The main tool for this is called social engineering, in other words: misleading people.
 Here are some examples of honest mistakes you or your employees might make:

 - You install software that is unsafe, or use an unknown USB device that contains a virus.